Hide.me’s free plan is a great way of testing out the premium app, but isn’t a long-term solution due to the 2GB monthly data cap.

-Hide.me offers a full suite of privacy features for free and premium subscribers alike.
-Encryption is strong and we love the VPN kill switch, first-party DNS servers and protection against DNS and IPv6 leaks.
+Hide.me offers strong ecryption and we love the kill switch, first-party DNS servers, and protection against DNS leaks.
 A strict zero-logs policy goes even further to protect your personal data.
-The desktop apps work well in China due to specialist protocols.
-Customer service is better than most free providers, with 24/7 live chat support and useful online resources, but support agents often lack technical knowledge.

 We want to clarify that this review is for the unpaid version of Hide.me.
-If you want to read our review for the premium version, you can find it here.
+You can find our full Hide.Me premium review here.

 Speed & Reliability

 Latency came in pretty high during our tests at 14ms on local connections.
-This won’t affect most, but gamers will want to look at other providers.
-Some offer ping times as low as under 1ms, although you should bear in mind that these are premium VPNs – but you get what you pay for.
+This won’t affect most, but gamers will want to look at other providers, some of which offer ping times as low as 1ms.

 To read about our speed testing methodologies, please read How We Review VPNs.